lromeraj/isbd-server/README.md

 # Iridium SBD Direct IP Server

-This is a server for testing *Iridium SBD* direct IP messages and should not be used in production environments.
+This is a server for testing *Iridium SBD Direct IP* messages and should not be used in production environments.

 # Building the server
 To build the server you need *Node JS* and *npm* (*Node Package Manager*).